Zandakar/too-long-didnt-read/_posts/post-13.md

 *This page might take a while to load because I added lots of pictures*
 \
 \
 Seoul is the most modern city I've ever been to.
 The infrastructure is exceptionally good - not once did my 4G drop out (even in the metro), trains are extremely regular and the streets are as clean as they could be, especially considering the lack of bins.
-The food is on-point (although it can sometimes be a bit weird, like fermented crab), and the effort spent on fashion for both men and women is instantly noticeable.
+The food is on-point (although it can sometimes be a bit weird, like fermented crab), and the fashion sense for both men and women is instantly noticeable.
 \
 \
 ![](/assets/images/posts/post-13/bunny.jpg)